SpinalHDL/SpinalDoc/spinal/index.md

 1. *Clock domains safety* - The tools inform you that there is no user unintentional cross clock domain.
 1. *Generic design* - There are no restrictions to the genericity of your hardware description by using Scala constructs.

+### License
+Spinal HDL is under the LGPL license, which could be summarized with following statements :

+- You can make money with your Spinal HDL description and its generated RTL.
+- You don't have to share your Spinal HDL description and its generated RTL.
+- There is no fees, no royalties.
+- If your make improvements on the Spinal HDL core, please, share your modifications to make the tool better for everybody.

 ### What are the differences between Chisel VS Spinal ?
 It is a very good question !
 Why develop a new language when there Chisel has been released 3 years ago ?

 [Chisel](https://chisel.eecs.berkeley.edu/) is the project at the origin of Spinal and Chisel it represents a big step forward compared to common HDL.
-However, Chisel has show some serious and persistent conception issue :
+However, Chisel has show some serious and persistent conception issues :

 #### Various issue :
 - When an assignment occur, bits width are automatically resized by Chisel to match.
 It should at least generate a warning.